CHAPTERS 27-29

 No answer.

 “No!
-Sesame!
-We need your help!”
+Sesame, we need your help!”
 Richard lurched back up to the computer in dismay.
 “You’re the only one who may know what happened to James and Heather!
 Are you listening?
 Sesame!”

 “Well…” Eve said, incredulous.